-The media was told he fled then bumped into his uncle by chance.
+The media was told he fled then bumped into his uncle by chance, as he was fleeing the murder.
 Another lie from the police.
 All of the FBI agents and police who were watching the confession knew the media had been lied to about this and many other things.
 All of the prosecutors knew.
 Worse, all of the defense team knew.
 Nobody said anything.

 Line 921 “Was there blood on your shirt when you took the bus?”
 “As I have mentioned earlier, there was a small blood stain here only.”